DelphiWorlds/Playground/Demos/Advertising/ReadMe.md

 Jan 4th, 2022

 All it does at present is show test interstital ads.

+**The code/demo was built for Delphi 11, however it might be able to be made to work in Delphi 10.4.2**